gregja/mandelP5ot/README.md

 # The MandelP5ot project

-... a modest Zoom on the Mandelbrot Set with P5.js and the Webworker API
+A modest Zoom on the Mandelbrot Set with P5.js and the Webworker API

 ---------